Wafaa20/htu-java-upskilling-0202/simple-bank-assignment.md

 This  is a simple Java program which have a main class to demonstrate the following requirements:

-This is a simple bank program:
+This is a simple bank program:gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
-- a bank has a name
+- a bank has a name gggggggggggggggggggggggggggggggggggggggggggggggg
 - a bank has several accounts
-- an account has an owner and a balance
+- an account has an owner and a balance ggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
 - account types include: checking, investment
-- There are two types of investment accounts: individual, Corporate
+- There are two types of investment accounts: individual, Corporate gggggggg
 - Individual accounts have a withdrawal limit of 500 JOD
 - Transactions are made on accounts;
     - Transaction types include: